-The State of South Carolina administers income taxes, sales and use taxes and a franchise tax.
-There is no state level tax on real or personal property and no tax, state or local, on inventories or intangibles.
-Local government levies tax on both real and personal property.
+The State of South Carolina administers income, sales and use, and franchise taxes.
+There is no tax (state or local) on inventories or intangibles and no state tax on real or personal property.

 Corporate Income Tax

-- A 5 percent state corporate income tax rate is applied to the sum of the two incomes.
+- A 5% state corporate income tax rate is applied to the sum of the two incomes.
 There is no local income tax.

 Sales and Use Tax

-- South Carolina has a 6 percent sales and use tax.
-SC Counties can apply an additional 1 to 2 percent local sales and use tax.
-York County has applied a 1 percent additional sales tax with the sole purpose of funding local improvements through the Pennies For Progress Program.
-Total sales and use tax in York County is 7 percent.
+- South Carolina has a 6% sales and use tax.
+SC counties can apply an additional 1 to 2% local option sales and use tax.
+York County has applied a 1% additional sales tax with the sole purpose of funding local transportation improvements through the Pennies For Progress Program.
+Total sales and use tax in York County is 7%.

-- A variety of sales tax exemptions are offered for companies.
+- A variety of sales tax exemptions are offered to companies including: